 - Focus on prevention of spills -- by requiring owners and operators of chemical tanks to develop public spill-prevention plans and hold routine inspections.

 - Set requirements for tanks and protective measures -- by requiring tank owners and operators to use safer tank designs, adopt measures to prevent spills from reaching waterways, and post bonds for potential disasters so taxpayers aren’t forced to foot the bill.

-- Honor the public’s right to know -- by requiring that owners and operators report specific information about covered ASTs, including (at least) the location and size of tanks, the chemicals they contain, inspection or audit dates and results, spill prevention plans, with this information available online for public inspection.
+- Honor the public’s right to know -- by requiring that owners and operators report specific information about chemical storage tanks, including (at least) the location and size of tanks, the chemicals they contain, inspection or audit dates and results, spill prevention plans, with this information available online for public inspection.

 - Cover more hazardous substances -- by expanding the current list of 330 dangerous chemicals covered by this law to include all of the thousands of harmful chemicals that might threaten our drinking water.